 Apply Stain to the Paint

 Gel stains are less viscous than conventional stains, making it easier to dispense the product on the surface and control drips.
-A little stain goes a long way, especially on these less absorbent painted surfaces.
+A little stain goes a long way, especially applied on these less absorbent painted surfaces.
 Dip just the tip of the brush bristles in the stain.
 Transfer the brush to the painted surface, starting at one edge, and brush gently.
-If the desired effect is dark stain, aim for multiple thin layers of stain rather than one single thick layer.
+If the desired effect is a dark stain, aim for multiple thin layers of the stain rather than one single thick layer.

 Stained surfaces tend to dry to touch within two hours.
 Allow for two hours between coats.
 Cooler temperatures will add to the drying time.